khramts/assocplots/README.md

 ```
 jupyter notebook
 ```
-You browser will automatically open a new window where you will see the listing of the current directory.
+Your browser will automatically open a new window where you will see the listing of the current directory.
 Click on "Tutorial.ipynb" and you will see a precompiled notebook with plots.
 Now you can run cells one by one and reproduce all images.

 ## Brief Documentation: